-Sign up to the right, you’ll get a free kit with resources, games and decorations for your event.
-All you have to do is invite your friends and “pop!” it’s a festival.
+Sign up below, you’ll get a free digital kit with resources, games and decorations for your event– at home, online, or in groups where it’s safe to do so

 Let’s play!
 Fill in the form to sign up

 POP-UP Festival Frequently Asked Questions

 What is a POP-UP Festival?

 A POP-UP Festival is a hands-on learning experience that you create by printing the activity “stations,” gathering simple materials, and inviting people to come together to learn & play.
 Each host decides which “stations” to print and adapts to their audience.